rchiechi/QuantumParse/README.md

 # ArtaiosParallel

 This is a Python script that runs an Artaios job in parallel across multiple threads of execution.
-It is very basic; make sure the input file is named 'transport.in' and execute ArtaoisParallel.py from the directory containing the Artaios job.
+It is very basic; execute ArtaoisParallel.py from the directory containing the Artaios job.
+It expects a file called 'transport.in' but you can specify a differnet file as an argument.
 It will create a directory called artaios_parallel and a BASH script called artaios_parallel.sh that runs the job and concatenates the output into the parent directory.
 Note that the datapoints in the transmission output file will be out of order.